When Aurora reads a configuration file and finds a Job definition, it:

 be a mismatch of perceived and actual cluster state (e.g. a machine returns

-but the scheduler has already marked all its Task
+from a netsplit but the scheduler has already marked all its Tasks as

 Aurora regularly runs a state reconciliation process in order to detect